 However, we live in an increasingly censorious age.
 By this I mean that the broad, indeed international, acceptance of First Amendment principles is being steadily eroded.
 Many special-interest groups, claiming the moral high ground, now demand the protection of the censor.
 Political correctness and the rise of the religious right provide the procensorship lobby with further cohorts.
-I would like to say a little about just one of the weapons of this resurgent lobby, a weapon used, interestingly, by everyone from antipornography feminists to religious Religious extremists, these days, demand respect for their attitudes with growing stridency.
+I would like to say a little about just one of the weapons of this resurgent lobby, a weapon used, interestingly, by everyone from antipornography feminists to religious fundamentalists: I mean the concept of "respect."

+Religious extremists, these days, demand respect for their attitudes with growing stridency.
 When criticism is placed off limits as "disrespectful," and therefore offensive, something strange is happening to the concept of respect.